oanasabau1/Todo-App/README.md

+# Todo Application

+Todo Manager App is a React-based application designed for managing daily tasks.
+Users can add, delete, and track tasks using an interactive table view.
+Key features include task management, interactive UI (delete tasks with a striking-through animation effect), and custom styling by utilizing Google Fonts API for enhanced typography.

+This application is built with React for the frontend and styled with CSS, ensuring a modern and intuitive task management experience.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).